flutter/website/src/content/get-started/fwe/user-input.md

 ## Toggle between values

+There are several ways that your UI can allow toggling between values.

 ### Checkbox, Switch, and Radio
 Give the user the option to toggle a single value on/off.
 The functional logic behind these widgets are the same (all 3 are built on top of